xinwenfu/GenCyber/README.md

-# GenCyber at UMass Lowell
+# GenCyber Camp at UMass Lowell

 Here are the lectures and hands-on labs for the GenCyber progrgam.
 The hands-on labs are at the end of a lecture.
 Some lectures are missing although all hands-on labs are over there.
 1. <a href="https://github.com/xinwenfu/GenCyber/tree/main/Python">Lecture 1</a> Python programming